ctrlaltdeleon/infinitygauntlet/power/books/front-end-developer-handbook-2019/fedh-1.md

-# FRONT-END DEVELOPER HANDBOOK 2019
+# Front-end Developer Handbook 2019

 ## 1: What Is a Front-end Developer?